loopandlearn/news/docs/edition/2025-10-15.md

 ## Problem Getting Libre Data into Nightscout?

-If you aren't getting your readings to Nightscout from Libre, please agree to their new terms of service.
-Log in to the LibreLinkup app on your phone and agree.
+If you aren't getting your readings in Nightscout from Libre, please log in to the LibreLinkup app and agree to their new terms of service.

 > Thanks to Jeff Singer for this tip!